benjaminion/upgrading-ethereum-book/src/book.md

   - [SSZ encoding diagrams](https://github.com/protolambda/eth2-docs#ssz-encoding) by Protolambda.
   - Formal verification of the SSZ specification: [Notes](https://github.com/ConsenSys/eth2.0-dafny/blob/master/wiki/ssz-notes.md) and [Code](https://github.com/ConsenSys/eth2.0-dafny/tree/master/src/dafny/ssz).
   - An excellent [SSZ explainer](https://rauljordan.com/go-lessons-from-writing-a-serialization-library-for-ethereum/) by Raul Jordan with a deep dive into implementing it in Golang.
 (Note that the specific library referenced in the article has now been [deprecated](https://github.com/prysmaticlabs/go-ssz) in favour of [fastssz](https://github.com/ferranbt/fastssz).)
-  - An [interactive SSZ serialiser/deserialiser](https://simpleserialize.com/) by ChainSafe with all the containers for Phase&nbsp;0, Altair and Bellatrix available to play with.
+  - An [interactive SSZ serialiser/deserialiser](https://simpleserialize.com/) by ChainSafe with all the containers for the various consensus layer upgrades available to play with.
 On the "Deserialize" tab you can paste the data from the `IndexedAttestation` above and verify that it deserialises correctly (you'll need to remove line breaks).

 ### Hash Tree Roots and Merkleization <!-- /part2/building_blocks/merkleization -->